alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 ## Not reinventing the wheel

-The ammount of software available to resuse in your project is huge.
-This may be open source libraries or frameworks, or it may be commercial software appliances or applications, or it may be code already written by your organisation .
+The amount of software available to reuse in your project is huge.
+This may be open source libraries or frameworks, or it may be commercial software appliances or applications, or it may be code already written by your organisation.
 Ultimately very very few software development projects will write absolutely everything from scratch.

 Where possible and sensible, aiming to reuse existing code makes sense and will